 Reporting A Child Absent

-Parents/Carers are legally required to report pupil absence to the school by 9.00 am on each day of absence.
+Please remember that Parents/Carers have a legal duty to report pupil absence to the school by 9.00 am on each day of absence.
 (Unless the school is closed).

 Text: 07624 816830